Ghana: Energy Minister Commissions Electrification Project In 13 Central Gonja Communities

 0

 Ghana’s Minister for Energy and Green Transition, Hon.
-John Abdulai Jinapor, is set to commission newly completed rural electrification projects across 14 communities in the Central Gonja District of the Savannah Region on Saturday, October 11, 2025.
+John Abdulai Jinapor, has commissioned rural electrification projects in 13 new communities in the Central Gonja District of the Savannah Region.

 The beneficiary communities include Zolampe, Nikpegu, Torope, Dokope, Kpatinyan, Darivogupe, Bagpe, Dawunipe, Diwurupe, Larigbani, Mammudupe, Sankaupe, and Nyinyape.